Survey on 3D face reconstruction from uncalibrated images: Introduction

-In this work, we review the research on 3D face reconstruction from one or more uncalibrated 2D images in the last decade.
-For each of the three main strategies described separately (i.e., statistical model fitting, photometric stereo, and deep learning), we summarise, compare and discuss the most relevant approaches proposed in the last decade.
-We introduce a common mathematical framework to all the proposed methods whose notation is summarised in \ref{sec:Notation}.
+In this work, we review the recent research on 3D face reconstruction from one or more uncalibrated 2D images.
+For each of the three main strategies described above (i.e., statistical model fitting, photometric stereo, and deep learning), we summarise, compare and discuss the most relevant approaches proposed in the last decade.
+We also introduce a common mathematical framework to all the proposed methods whose notation is summarised in \ref{sec:Notation}.

 Although there are other reviews of the field \citep{LevinePRL2009,StylianouIJIG2009,SuenSMC2007,WidanagamaachchiDICTA2008,ZollhoferEUROGRAPHICS2018,EggerToG2020}, none of them provides a in-depth and up-to-date study of the state-of-the-art research on 3D-from-2D face reconstruction. \citet{StylianouIJIG2009} presented a survey on 3D face reconstruction from 2D images, but they only covered works up to 2009.
-The rapid expansion in this field over the last decade and the emergence of the deep learning techniques make this work obsolete.
+The rapid expansion of the field over the last decade and the emergence of the deep learning techniques make this work obsolete.
 Also, \citet{LevinePRL2009} presented a review of this topic, but narrowed it to reconstruction from single images, focusing on model fitting approaches for face recognition.
 More recently, \citet{ZollhoferEUROGRAPHICS2018} presented another review on 3D face reconstruction from single images, but they focused only on optimisation-based approaches, also missing methods based on deep learning and photometric stereo.
-This last work was updated in 2020 by \citet{EggerToG2020}.
-They presented a very extensive survey specially focused on statistical facial models, reviewing 3D data acquisition, 3D facial model construction, and 2D image generation.
+This last work was updated in 2020 by \citet{EggerToG2020}, who presented a very extensive survey especially focused on statistical facial models, reviewing 3D data acquisition, 3D facial model construction, and 2D image generation.
 Even though they included 3D face reconstruction, it is only reviewed as an application of the 3D facial models and they focused on single-image reconstruction (both RGB and RGB-D) and model fitting, discussing briefly methods based on deep learning.
 Other surveys of 3D face reconstruction, such as \citet{SuenSMC2007} and \citet{WidanagamaachchiDICTA2008}, study the general strategies, discussing their strengths and drawbacks, but without providing an in-depth review of the most relevant works within each of them.
+Thus, our review complements the existing ones by providing an updated, comprehensive and complete review of 3D-from-2D reconstruction methods.